hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 #### Cons:
 * Being a large company, there are high overheads, which are reflected in significant commissions and high prices
-* Its support has been criticised by many to be poor
+* Its support has been criticised often
 * Not viable for small projects

 ### 3. Arc.dev
-[Arc.dev](https://arc.dev/) initially started as CodementorX, a mentoring platform for developers to seek help from the network for problem-solving, skill improvement, etc. Today, it continues to carry the tag of a “leading on-demand mentorship platform for developers” but has also developed a solution for hiring freelance developers.
+[Arc.dev](https://arc.dev/) initially started as CodementorX, a mentoring platform for developers.
+Typically, developers could seek help from the network for problem-solving, skill improvement, etc. Today, it continues to carry the tag of a “leading on-demand mentorship platform for developers” but has also developed a solution for hiring freelance developers.

-Akin to other premium websites, Arc.dev has a vetting process in place that utilizes high-caliber assessment tools to ensure quality.
-Arc’s USP is its focus on enabling companies to hire full-time remote-working developers for the long-term.
+Akin to other premium websites, Arc.dev has a vetting process in place that utilizes assessment tools to ensure quality.
+Arc focuses on enabling companies to hire full-time remote-working developers for the long-term.
 Arc also takes care of compliance, payroll, and benefits.

 #### Pricing:
 Hourly rates for freelancers start from $60 and can go to $200+, which makes the platform unsuitable for start-ups or for small projects.